Robert D. Crawford ’56 was always a man with many hats.

 Along with owning horses and his sales job, Crawford was able to find time for one of his lifelong interests—singing.
 His singing resume is full as he has soloed in many churches in both Washington and Montgomery County, Md.
 He has also soloed in three choral groups, the Antietam Choral Society, the Paul Hill Choral in Washington, D.C. which usually performs three or four concerts in the Kennedy Center, and currently the Hagerstown Choral Arts.
 While a member of the Paul Hill Choral, Crawford sang with the National Symphony, the Fairfax Symphony and the Richmond Symphony.
 With the Hagerstown Choral Arts, he has sung with the Maryland Symphony.

 As an alumnus of Shenandoah, Crawford is still very involved.
-He is the current President of the Dayton Alumni Society and also serves on the Alumni Board of Directors.
+He has been the president of the Dayton Alumni Society for more than 12 years.
+He also chairs the Dayton Committee which has been meeting by conference call to conduct the business of the Dayton Alumni including planning the Dayton Weekend, selecting the Dayton Hall of Fame members and selecting the Dayton scholarship recipient.
+As president of the Dayton Alumni, he represents Dayton on the Alumni Board of Alumni.
 Not surprisingly, he is a member of Shenandoah’s Alumni Chorus and looks forward to each time they are scheduled to sing.

 I am very proud to say I am a Shenandoah University Alumnus,” Crawford said.
 “It is very exciting for me as a Dayton alum to see our school grow and flourish.”